aratan-maker/demo/README.md

 # demo
-This is a practice repo
+This is a practice repo.
+This for my practice where i want to learn git and github environment,